hardesk/mp3-tagger/README.md

 }
 ```

 Each of the properties can have a regex filter so that the property will only be applied if the filter matches.
-The syntax is `<property>:<regexp>[:<value-of-property-to-match]`, for example:
+The syntax is `<property>|<regexp>[|<value-of-property-to-match]` where the last value can be omitted in which case `file-name` will be used, for example:

 ```
 "title|01.*": "first track",